JustinClarkHydrologist/AHS-Intro-to-Modeling-Course/MODFLOW_Overview.md

-MODFLOW: Overview & File Structure
+MODFLOW Overview & File Structure Guidance Document

 MODFLOW simulates groundwater flow by solving finite-difference or finite-volume equations in a series of 3D model blocks.
 There have been many releases of MODFLOW.
 Selecting a version of MODFLOW is important.